rcrowther/django-taxonomy/README.md

 ## Attaching objects
-### Term recorded in object
+### Category recorded in object
 This is the way most people think about this.
-A Page has a category of 'Psychology'.
+A model 'Page' has a category of 'Psychology'.

 You'll need to add a field to your Model.
 Usually you would use a ForeignKey (unless your data can fall into many categories.
 In that case, use a ManyToManyField).

     ...
-    from ???.models import Category
+    from sitecategory.models import SiteCategory

     class Page(models.Model):
         category = models.ForeignKey(
-            Category,
+            SiteCategory,
             on_delete=models.CASCADE,
             related_name='+',
         )

-CASCADE means if the Term is deleted, the element is deleted also.
+CASCADE means if the Node is deleted, the element is deleted also.
 One day this will be an important decision.
-Use SET_NULL or SET_DEFAULT if you generally want to keep material even if the taxonomy is changed or discarded.
+If you want to keep material when the taxonomy is changed or discarded, use SET_NULL or SET_DEFAULT.

 Also [related_name selects are switched off](https://docs.djangoproject.com/en/3.1/ref/models/fields/#django.db.models.ForeignKey.related_name).
-Related name selects will let you see a term and find the objects attached to it.
-But I'll be ok searching MyModel for elements in a category.
+Related name selects will let you see a node and find the objects attached to it.
+But I'll be ok searching Page for elements in a category.
 Your choice.

 It's possible you may want to leave an object without a parent.
-That could mean 'unpublished', or mean 'dont destroy with the category'.
+That could mean 'unpublished', or "don't destroy with the category".
 To do that, enable null or a default on the field,

-    from taxonomy import UNPARENTED
+    from taxonomy import UNCATEGORIZED

     class Page(models.Model):
         category = models.ForeignKey(
             Category,
             blank=True,
-            default=UNPARENTED,
+            default=UNCATEGORIZED,
             on_delete=models.SET_DEFAULT,
         )

-UNPARENTED is a sentinel value from the app.
+UNCATEGORIZED is a sentinel value from the app.
 I'm not fond of null in DB's, but you could use that if you want.

 This model will deliver the usual Django display in Admin, a ModelChoiceField, which is ok.
-If you have many Terms you may want to try [autocomplete](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields) or [raw id](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields) widgets.
+If you have many Nodes you may want to try [autocomplete](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields) or [raw id](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields) widgets.

-### Taxonomy in an attached object view
+### Attached object views
 Let's say this object is set up, and has a DetailView.
-There's much taxonomy detail you can use to extend the functionality of the page.
-This is discussed in more detail in (rendering)[#rendering], but this is how to get the data,
+There's much taxonomy detail you can recover and use to extend the functionality of the page.
+This is discussed in more detail in [rendering](#rendering), but this is how to get the data,

     def get_context_data(self, **kwargs):
         ctx = super().get_context_data(**kwargs)